kiki-etc/Final-Summative-Group-Project/README.md

 ## Acknowledgements

 This project uses pre-trained models from the Hugging Face Transformers library and is inspired by various GAN implementations in the deep learning community.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to open an issue if you encounter any problems or have questions about the implementation.

----

-Thank you for using the Text-to-Image Generator!
-Enjoy creating images from your text descriptions!